 National Park College is committed to fulfilling all Federal requirements as stated in the Rehabilitation Act of 1973, Section 504, and the Americans with Disabilities Act.
 Services provided to students with disabilities include registration; academic counseling; faculty and staff training for meeting the needs of disabled students; automatic doors to most buildings; wheelchair ramps; and tutorial, note taking, reader, and interpreting services.
 Services for students with disabilities are coordinated by Student Services and the Student Support Services Program (SSS) on campus in conjunction with State Rehabilitation Services Agencies.
-Students with disabilities are responsible for notifying the Vice President for Student Services or Student Support Services at least two weeks prior to the beginning of each semester if special academic accommodations are needed to assure that services are in place by the beginning of their first day of classes at NPC.
+Students with disabilities are responsible for notifying the Vice President for Student Affairs or Student Support Services at least two weeks prior to the beginning of each semester if special academic accommodations are needed to assure that services are in place by the beginning of their first day of classes at NPC.
 For more information, please contact the Student Support Services Program.

 Adaptive Equipment Lab

 Services for students with disabilities are provided through the Counseling Center.
 The adaptive equipment for Braille printing, textbook reading and voice dictation software, and JAWS usage are located in Counseling Center (CC 243).
 Students may schedule tutoring time by registering for Intro to Adaptive Equipment (a one-hour class) or by contacting the Student Services Office.

 Student Activities are usually scheduled during the noon hour on Wednesday.
 A variety of entertainment and educational seminars are presented during the year.
 Free food is serviced to students at many of the events.

 The Vice President for Student Affairs is responsible for organizing Constitutional Day and information is available through the office of the Director of Financial Aid.